 2.1.1 Biological Nitrogen Fixation (BNF)

-Plant Growth-Promoting Rhizobacteria (PGPR) such as Rhizobium, Azospirillum, Herbaspirillum, and Burkholderia transform atmospheric nitrogen (N₂) into ammonium (NH₄⁺), rendering it accessible to plants.
-The nitrogenase enzyme facilitates this reaction, with its activity regulated by environmental conditions such as oxygen and carbon availability.
-Symbiotic bacteria such as Rhizobium establish root nodules in legumes, whereas associative and free-living bacteria inhabit the rhizosphere or endosphere of non-leguminous plants.
+Plant Growth-Promoting Rhizobacteria (PGPR), such as Rhizobium, Azospirillum, Herbaspirillum, and Burkholderia, transform atmospheric nitrogen (N₂) into ammonium (NH₄ ⁻), rendering it accessible to plants.
+The nitrogenase enzyme facilitates this reaction, and its activity is regulated by environmental conditions, such as oxygen and carbon availability.
+Symbiotic bacteria, such as Rhizobium, establish root nodules in legumes, whereas associative and free-living bacteria inhabit the rhizosphere or endosphere of non-leguminous plants.

 2.1.2 Phosphate Solubilization

-Numerous plant growth-promoting rhizobacteria (PGPR) are capable of transforming insoluble phosphorus compounds (Ca₃(PO₄)₂, FePO₄) into soluble forms through the secretion of organic acids, including gluconic acid, citric acid, and oxalic acid.
-Phosphatases and phytases contribute to the mineralization of organic phosphate.
-This is especially advantageous in soils lacking phosphorus.
+Numerous plant growth-promoting rhizobacteria (PGPR) can transform insoluble phosphorus compounds (Ca₃(PO₄)₂ and FePO₄) into soluble forms through the secretion of organic acids, including gluconic, citric, and oxalic acids.
+Phosphatases and phytases contribute to the mineralization of organic phosphates.
+This is particularly advantageous in phosphorus-deficient soils.

 Examples: Pseudomonas fluorescens, Bacillus subtilis